 - Guest Lounge

-Our Superior Room with View had a charming Juliet balcony gazing towards the Giralda, while the Junior Suites with View offer a so-called VIP experience with excellent views unique design and lighting.
-But the jewel in EME's crown has to be its 2 exclusive Junior Suites with Terrace; a duplex at the very top of the hotel.
-The bed has a direct line of vision to the Giralda, and its terrace has a Jacuzzi and fabulous views over Seville.
+But the jewel in EME's crown has to be its exclusive Junior Suites; duplexes at the very top of the hotel.
+Their beds have a direct line of vision to the Giralda, and their terraces have fabulous views over Seville.

-Bathrooms throughout are a delight, with carved stone sinks, walk-in rainforest showers and/or in-room tubs.
+Bathrooms throughout are a delight, with carved stone sinks, Molton Brown toiletries, walk-in rainforest showers and/or in-room tubs.

 - Safe box

 If you do decide to venture out, there are some great eateries in the vicinity, especially if you enjoy tapas.
-The cod in tomato and spinach with chickpeas at Rinconcillo was great, and delicious jamon iberico hangs in most places, or, if you fancy a change from traditional Spanish cooking, Ovejas Negras, just around the corner, serves tasty tapas with a contemporary twist - our chicken gyozas were heavenly.
+Delicious jamon iberico hangs in most places, or, if you fancy a change from traditional Spanish cooking, Ovejas Negras, just around the corner, serves tasty tapas with a contemporary twist - our chicken gyozas were heavenly.

 - Restaurants nearby